mskcc/RNAseqDB/README.md

 Related software
 ----------
-The pipeline requires the following third-party tools, which were already installed in the HAL and LUNA cluster (see the last section).
-So if you are a MSKCC user, probably you don't need install anything except R package Rsubread.
+The pipeline requires the following third-party tools, whose full directories needs to be specified in a configuration file config.txt.
+Several example configuration files are provided in folder [configuration](https://github.com/mskcc/RNAseqDB/tree/master/configuration).

  STAR aligner v2.4.2a